 CNAs must renew their certification every two years.
 Applicants must furnish proof of employment each time they renew, and they must also pay a $26.25 renewal fee.

 How To Get an LPN License in New Mexico

 To apply for a New Mexico LPN license, applicants must complete a practical nursing program.
-Practical nursing programs are often offered at high school, vocational schools, and community colleges.
+Practical nursing programs are often offered at high schools, vocational schools, and community colleges.
 Coursework covers the basics of nursing, including helping with activities of daily living, communicating with patients, and learning how to take vital signs.

 The renewal process for a New Mexico LPN license occurs every two years.
 If applicants allow their New Mexico LPN license to expire, they must fill out an Expired/Lapsed Attestation (ELA) form within five business days of submitting the renewal application.

 How To Get an RN License in New Mexico

 To get a New Mexico RN license, applicants must complete an educational program approved by the NMBON.
 Once completed, applicants must submit the following documents to complete their application:

-Once the application for examination is approved, applicants may take the NCLEX-RN.
+Applicants may take the NCLEX-RN once the application for examination is approved.
 After passing, they will receive their RN licenses.

 Applicants who apply immediately after graduating from their nursing program may be eligible for a practicing permit.
 A current employer must submit proof of employment on the applicant's behalf.
 The application for the permit must arrive within 12 weeks of the graduation date.
 Upon passing the NCLEX-RN, applicants can receive a full New Mexico RN license.